lcfgr/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used the slide_window function provided in the Udacity class (code cell 5),  to draw the area of the image that will be scanned.
-It is visible below:
+I chose to discard the upper top of the picture, since the flying vehicles are not yet in production and therefore probably not present.
+The area where I scan is visible below:
 ![alt text][image3]

 However in the end, I used the Hog Sub-sampling Window Search method, also provided in the class material.This is included within the function find_cars (code cell 3).
 With this method a big performance increase is achieved.

 Since I used time related filtering of false positives with the use of multiple frames, I decided to decrease a little the scaling which produced more boxes, and increased the accuracy of detection.
 The overlapping was also based on the proposed parameters of the class and even if it produced a lot of scanning bounding boxes, it is important for increasing the accuracy.

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-I splitted my data into training and test sets, using 20% of my data as a testing set.
-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+In my find_cars function, using hog sub-sampling I extracted the features of the objects.
+I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I also saved the lists of bounding boxes, to transfer information between the frames and avoid false positive items (see details below).
 Here are some example images:

 ![alt text][image4]
 ![alt text][image5]